preludeorg/libraries/python/cli/README.md

 * 15: probe killed the process
 * 17-18: outside program killed test
 * 24-25: used too many OS resources
-* 100: file could not write to disk
-* 101: file deleted on writing to disk
+* 100: test was a "yes"
+* 101: test was a "no"
 * 102: test timed out
 * 103: test was negative
+* 104: file could not write to disk
+* 105: file deleted on writing to disk
 * 256: binary execution error